jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 Advance optimizers use momentum to smooth out the gradient descent.
 In the Adam optimizer, there are two momentum settings controlling the first order (default 0.9) and the second order (default 0.999) momentum.
 For problem domains with steep gradients like NLP, we may increase the value slightly to check whether cost drops faster.

-Overfitting can be reduced by stopping the training when the validation errors increases persistently with increasing iterations of training.
+Overfitting can be reduced by stopping the training when the validation errors increase persistently with increasing iterations of training.

 <div class="imgcap">
 <img src="/assets/dl/ears.png" style="border:none; width:35%;">